-Drivers who have only recently passed their tests are more likely to have an accident too.
-One in five drivers is involved in a crash during the first 12 months behind the wheel.
+The reason that car insurance for young male drivers is so expensive is because they are statistically more likely to make a claim on their insurance.
+Drivers who have only recently passed their tests are more likely to have an accident: one in five drivers is involved in a crash during the first 12 months behind the wheel.

-Black box car insurance
+Telematics car insurance

-The insurer monitors your driving habits using a 'black box'.
-This monitors things such as acceleration and braking, as well as mileage and what time of day the car is used.
+Telematics monitors things such as acceleration and braking, as well as mileage and what time of day the car is used.
 The better the driving young motorists can demonstrate, the greater the chance of premium reductions when the insurance policy is renewed.

 Other ways to get cheap car insurance for young male drivers